 Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions Preventing orderly instruction of other students, when the student violates the schools code of conduct or when a student exhibits other disruptive, dangerous, or unruly behavior, including inappropriate physical contact, inappropriate verbal conduct, throwing objects, inciting other students to misbehave, or destroying property Provoking a fight either physically or verbally Refusing to cooperate in, or interfering with, a random metal-detector safety search Refusing to participate in classroom activities Repeatedly violating classroom or transportation rules Retaliation against any school employee, whether on or off campus or at a school function, such as intentionally or knowingly threatening to harm another by an unlawful act in retaliation for that person's performance of his or her official duties Selling or soliciting for sale any merchandise, material, or substances on school campus without the authorization of the building principal Sending or forwarding inappropriate e-mail, including e-mail containing offensive language, untruthful statements, junk e-mail, chain letters, or jokes Sexual battery 2 Smoking, using, or possessing a lighted cigar, a cigarette, a pipe, or any other lighted tobacco product in any form, including but not limited to e-cigs, e-cigarettes, electronic cigarettes, advanced personal vaporizers, vape pens, vape mods, Juul and any electronic nicotine or tobacco delivery systems or any other device or instrument, whatever kind in nature that stimulates the feeling or act of smoking nicotine or tobacco 3 Stealing/theft of school system property, including computers and related equipment
+Intervention Level 4 Required Expulsion Infractions Sending or forwarding inappropriate e-mail, including e-mail containing offensive language, untruthful statements, junk e-mail, chain letters, or jokes Sexual battery Sexual harassment or indecent/unsolicited sexual proposals or overtures including harassment of students or staff Smoking, using, or possessing a lighted cigar, a cigarette, a pipe, or any other lighted tobacco product in any form, including but not limited to e-cigs, e-cigarettes, electronic cigarettes, advanced personal vaporizers, vape pens, vape mods, Juul and any electronic nicotine or tobacco delivery systems or any other device or instrument, whatever kind in nature that stimulates the feeling or act of smoking nicotine or tobacco Stealing/theft of property of another without permission or school system property, including computers and related equipment Tampering or destroying school records, roll books, or school property Tampering with fire alarms or causing a false alarm of fire TardinessHabitually being tardy or absent (See the discretionary disciplinary provisions in Section Two - Student Attendance) Tardy to class without an excuse Terrorizing Threat of violence.
+See La.
+R.S.
+17:409.2(2) and Section Twenty-Eight Threat-Communicating false information of planned arson or bomb threats.
+Threatening a student, teacher, or other school staff at school or a school function Threatening student(s)

-2 Title IX procedures are invoked.
+&lt;sup>15 Title IX procedures are invoked.

-3 Vape pens, or similar devices that contain any illegal narcotics, drugs, or other controlled substances will be addressed under the "Possession or Distribution of Drugs" infractions.
+&lt;sup>16 Vape pens, or similar devices that contain any illegal narcotics, drugs, or other controlled substances will be addressed under the "Possession or Distribution of Drugs" infractions.

 SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions Tampering or destroying school records, roll books, or school property Tampering with fire alarms or causing a false alarm of fire TardinessHabitually being tardy or absent (See the discretionary disciplinary provisions in Section Two - Student Attendance) Tardy to class without an excuse Terrorizing Threat of violence.
-See La.
-R.S.
-17:409.2(2) and Section Twenty-Eight ThreatCommunicating false information of planned arson or bomb threats.
-Threatening a student, teacher, or other school staff at school or a school function Threatening student(s) Threats or other acts of intimidation that interfere with another student's desire or willingness to participate in the educational process.
-Throwing missiles or objects liable to injure other persons on school grounds or on any school bus Trespassing Uniforms: Violating a school's mandatory school- uniform policy (See the disciplinary procedure in Section Four - Dress, Grooming and Uniforms) Use of an unmanned aircraft system over the grounds of a school or school premises, except when authorized by the school principal or part of a curriculum Use of any object as a dangerous weapon Using any Internet or social networking websites to threaten others or making statements that are indecent, vulgar, lewd, slanderous, abusive, threatening, harassing, or terrorizing that negatively affect any student or employee of the school system or that may result in disrupting the school and teaching environment, a school function, or an extra- curricular/co-curricular school activity
+Intervention Level 4 Required Expulsion Infractions Threats or other acts of intimidation that interfere with another student's desire or willingness to participate in the educational process. · Throwing missiles or objects liable to injure other persons on school grounds or on any school bus Trespassing Uniforms: Violating a school's mandatory school- uniform policy (See the disciplinary procedure in Section Four - Dress, Grooming and Uniforms) Use of an unmanned aircraft system over the grounds of a school or school premises, except when authorized by the school principal or part of a curriculum Use of any object as a dangerous weapon Using any Internet or social networking websites to threaten others or making statements that are indecent, vulgar, lewd, slanderous, abusive, threatening, harassing, or terrorizing that negatively affect any student or employee of the school system or that may result in disrupting the school and teaching environment, a school function, or an extracurricular/co-curricular school activity Using ethnic or racial slurs Using school computers, facsimile equipment, or other electronic devices to transmit, airdrop, share, receive, view, or display obscene, vulgar, sexually explicit, or racist media; or to display information that advocates unlawful activities or provides guidance on the construction or production of weapons, illegal devices, or controlled Using the school computer network for soliciting or purchasing commercial materials and/or services of any kind Using the school computer network to engage in participation in hate groups